modrinth/docs/docs/modpacks/format_definition.md

 The destination path of this file, relative to the Minecraft instance directory.
 For example, `mods/MyMod.jar` resolves to `.minecraft/mods/MyMod.jar`.

 :::warning
 If you implement an "import ZIP" feature or similar, make sure this field doesn't exit the Minecraft instance directory for security reasons.
-To do this, make sure it doesn't contain `..` or start with a drive name (i.e., `[A-Z]:/`, `[A-Z]:\`, and `/`).
+To do this, make sure it doesn't contain `..` or start with a drive name (i.e., `[A-Z]:/`, `[A-Z]:\`, `/`, and `\`).

+Any files uploaded to Modrinth are validated automatically to ensure they do not contain this.
 :::

 #### `hashes`